GothenburgBitFactory/taskwarrior/docs/rfcs/cli.md

         hhmmss       # Bad
         hh:mm:ss     # Good

--   The tutorial videos will be even more out of date, and will be replaced by a large number of smaller demo \'movies\'.
+-   The tutorial videos will be even more out of date, and will be replaced by a large number of smaller demo 'movies'.